Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/08-errors.md

 ## Introduction

-Errors are a part of part of writing code.
+Errors are a part of writing code.
 No matter how experienced or how skilled a programmer is, they will still sometimes make mistakes!
-Error output help us find those mistakes and give hints on how to fix them.
+Error output helps us find those mistakes and gives hints on how to fix them.
 Python error output can be a bit tricky to decipher at first, but it becomes easier and easier with practice!

 ## An example error